 John Fitzgerald and Mara Moustafine.

-Historian John Fitzgerald describes life for Chinese miners on the Victorian goldfields
+Historian John Fitzgerald describes the process through which Chinese immigrants entered the Victorian goldfields

 03 February 2009